Visiting Nyaung Shwe, Kakku and Pindaya caves

 2. Activities on the lake and tours

 From a boat trip to a flight with a hot hair balloon, biking, hiking, photography class and photo walk, meditation retreats or beautiful religious sites like Kakku.
 The choice is wide.
-You can arrange your tours with a local tour agency in Nyaung Shwe; alternatively, you quickly book your activities and tours through the web platforms as GetYourGuide and Viator that offer good choices with affordable prices.
-You can try to go straight to the canal (Strand Road) where boats are located and haggle the price for a day trip but sometimes is not so easy to find a seat during the high season due to the many tourists.
+You can arrange your tours with a local tour agency in Nyaung Shwe; alternatively, you quickly book your activities and tours through web platforms as GetYourGuide.com and Viator.com, which offer good choices at affordable prices.
+You can try to go straight to the canal (Strand Road) where boats are located and haggle the price for a day trip, but sometimes it is not so easy to find a seat during the high season due to the many tourists.